 How Much Water Should You Drink for Weight Loss?

-To stay hydrated, you should consume between half an ounce to an ounce of water per pound of body weight daily [13].
+A general guideline is to drink half an ounce to an ounce of water per pound of body weight each day [13].

 A higher activity level like exercising a lot, a physically demanding job, or living in a warmer climate would bring the need to the upper part of that range to avoid dehydration.